properwhovian/Faster-RCNN-COCO/README.md

 pip install -r requirements.txt
 ```
 ## Acknowledgments
-This project is based on the Object Detection with Faster R-CNN repository by Sarojini Sharon.
+This project is idea based on the Object Detection with Faster R-CNN repository by Sarojini Sharon.
 GitHub Repository: [Object Detection with Faster R-CNN](https://github.com/sarojinisharon/Object-Detection-with-Faster-R-CNN.git)